syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Colorspace.md

 •Lab

-The below code sample illustrates how to draw a rectangle with **CalGray** brush in new PDF document.
+The following code example illustrates how to draw a rectangle with **CalGray** brush in new PDF document.

 {% highlight c# %}
 C#:

-//Create a new PDF document.
+//Creates a new PDF document.

 PdfDocument pdfDocument = new PdfDocument();

-//Add a page to the PDF document
+//Adds a page to the PDF document

 PdfPage pdfPage = pdfDocument.Pages.Add();

-//Acquire graphics of the page.
+//Acquires graphics of the page.

 PdfGraphics graphics = pdfPage.Graphics;

-//Create CalGray color space.
+//Creates CalGray color space.

 PdfCalGrayColorSpace calGrayColorSpace = new PdfCalGrayColorSpace();

-//Update color values.
+//Updates color values.

 calGrayColorSpace.Gamma = 0.7;